 Banks sell gold bars and coins, as well as silver coins, but the vast majority of U.S. banks don't make gold or silver available to the public.
 Banks usually avoid selling precious metals due to fluctuating prices.
 While there are banks that sell gold, the selection of assets for purchase is often limited to a select assortment of gold coins.

+For those looking for more options, it's best to consult a Gold IRA expert who can provide more information on the various types of gold investments available.
 Nowadays, fewer and fewer banks with physical gold are willing to sell without a prescription.
 If you're determined to buy gold at a bank, be sure to contact them beforehand to ensure they have the necessary supply to sell.
 Whether you choose to buy at your local gold dealer or opt for one of the leading online gold dealers, knowing the spot price of gold is an important component of any successful transaction.
 But what if you look for gold coins in gold bars, rounds or gold ingots that have lower premiums and are more suitable for investors?
 In that case, the United States Mint won't be of much help to you.